VoluntaryLabs/Crypt/README.md

 Dependencies
 -----------------

 The openssl folder contains a precompiled version of openssl, libssl and libcrypto.
-If your goal is to verify the build (which is a good idea) you'll want to compile those yourself.
+If your goal is to verify the build (a good idea) you'll want to compile those yourself.

 History
 ---------

-I sold this app for a number of years but after reading about the unethical and criminal spying activities being done by various malicious government sponsored agencies, I've decided to make the it free and open source.
-Hope you find it useful.
+I sold this app for a number of years but after reading about the unethical and criminal blanket civilian surveillance activities of various malicious government sponsored agencies, I've decided to make the it free and open source.
+I hope you find it useful.

 - Steve